mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 ```

 ## Menu key
-- .crt-files doesn't work with C= + F7, so as workaround SHIFT + F7 is F12.
+- .crt-files doesn't work with C= + F7, so as workaround LSHIFT + F7 is F12.

 ## Testing
 - https://keycode.info/